-You can change your Medical Group at any time.
+You can change your Medical Group by visiting blueshieldca.com.
 If your PCP is not part of your new Medical Group, you will also have to select a new PCP.
-Visit blueshieldca.com to change your Medical Group or PCP.

 Changes to your Medical Group are effective on the first day of the month after Blue Shield approves the change.
-At that time, authorizations for any services by your old

-Medical Group are no longer valid.
+Once the change is effective, authorizations for any services by your old Medical Group are no longer valid.
 If you still need these services, they must be reauthorized by your new Medical Group.

-Blue Shield does not recommend that you change Medical Groups while you are admitted to the Hospital or in the third trimester of pregnancy.
-A change in Medical Group during an ongoing course of treatment may interrupt your care.
-Any requested changes to your Medical Group in these situations will be effective on the first day of the month after the date when it is medically appropriate to transfer your care.
-Exceptions must be approved by a Blue Shield Medical Director.
-Call Customer Service for more information.
+You may not change Medical Groups while you are admitted to the Hospital or in the third trimester of pregnancy.
+Any requested changes to your Medical Group in these situations will not be effective until the first day of the month after the date of your discharge from the Hospital or completion of postpartum care.